Retaking the LSAT

 LSAC Data on LSAT Retakes

-According to published LSAC statistics, the LSAT was taken 123,041 times during the 2018-19 testing year.
-About 57% of those test attempts (70,547) were completed by first-time test-takers.
-An LSAC report covering 2010-11 through 2017-18 indicates that the average annual percentage of first-time test-takers was 68%; the average annual percentage was 26% for second-timers and 5% for third-timers.
-In the period covered by this report, second-time test-takers received an average score of 151.9, compared to 150.7 for both first-timers and third-timers.
+According to an LSAC report covering 2018-19 through 2022-23, the average annual percentage of first-time LSAT test takers was 56%.
+It was 29% for second-timers and 10% for third-timers.
+Second-time test takers received an average score of 153, compared to 151.4 for first-timers and 152.9 for third-timers.
+Second-timers increased their scores by an average of 2.45 points.
+An LSAC report for 2010-11 through 2017-18 shows that the average annual percentage of first-time test takers was 68%.
+It was 26% for second-timers and 5% for third-timers.
+Second-time test takers received an average score of 151.9, compared to 150.7 for both first-timers and third-timers.
 Second-timers increased their scores by an average of 2.6 points.
 An earlier study using data from 2006-07 through 2012-13 produced similar results, showing that this is a long-term trend.
-Although the majority of prospective law students take the LSAT only once, test retakes are common, as is improved performance the second time around.
+Although the majority of prospective law students take the LSAT only once, retakes are common, as is improved performance the second time around.

 LSAT Retakes and Score Reporting